Adeeshwar-Jain/TodoAppUsingSinatra/README.md

 # TodoAppUsingSinatra
-This is a simple Todo app using sinatra
+This is a simple Todo app using sinatra.

 Features
 1. You can add a new task to it.